 This guide shows how to create a simple React application and secure it with authentication powered by Ory.
-You can use this guide with both Ory Cloud and self-hosted Ory software.
+You can use this guide with both Ory Network and self-hosted Ory software.

 This guide is perfect for you if: